xreic/grocerylist/README.md

       1. For first time setup
          1. `npm run first-time-setup`
             1. DO NOT RUN THIS MORE THAN ONCE
-            2. This will setup the PostgreSQL database and run the build script
+            2. This will setup the PostgreSQL database
-            3. Go to Step 4
+            3. Go to Step 3
          2. `npm run setup`
             1. This will reset the database
             2. Go to Step 3